ringa-js/ringa/docs/docs/architecture/iocFPAndRinga.md

 Another advantage of traditional IOC in OO programming is that a component can request a *type* of thing.
-If you build a modal window called `NewUserModal` that displays inputs for first name, last name, and email you could simply declare that the `NewUserModal` needs a `UserModel`.
-If you extend `UserModel` with the `SuperUserModel` and then add an instance of `SuperUserModel` to your builder then the builder will inject that into your `UserModal` and the user modal will not give one damn.
-It will just use the properties it needs from the `UserModel` base class and not care about any super features added.
+If you build a modal window called `NewUserModal` that displays inputs for first name, last name, and email you could simply declare that the `NewUserModal` has a dependency on the `UserModel`.
+If you extend `UserModel` with the `SuperUserModel` and then add an instance of `SuperUserModel` to your builder then the builder will inject that into your `NewUserModal` and the user modal will not care that it is a subclass.
+It will just use the properties it needs from the `UserModel` base class and ignore any super features added.
 This is one great way of future-proofing code and creating new type extensions without breaking old GUI components.

 That said, in GUI systems the traditional IOC with a *single* builder has huge downsides as well.